A remark on the quaternionic Monge-Amp\`ere equation on foliated manifolds: Proof of Theorem

 \end{proof} From the previous lemma it follows that under our assumptions for a basic function $F$ equation \eqref{qMAe} reduces to

 We then focus on this last equation in the general setting of a compact Riemannian manifold.

 In order to prove existence of solutions to \eqref{eqngen} we need to show some a priori estimates.
-For the $ C^0 $ bound we use the Alexandrov-Bakelman-Pucci estimate in the following version developed by Sz\'{e}kelyhidi.
+The $ C^0 $ bound is obtained by using the Alexandrov-Bakelman-Pucci estimate as done by B\l{}ocki in the case of the complex Monge-Amp\`{e}re equation \cite{Blocki}.
+The precise result we need is the following theorem due to Sz\'{e}kelyhidi

-\begin{teor}[Proposition 11 in \cite{Szekelyhidi}] Let $ B_1(0)\subseteq \R^m $ denote the unit ball centered at the origin.
+\begin{teor}[Proposition 10 in \cite{Szekelyhidi}] Let $ B_1(0)\subseteq \R^m $ denote the unit ball centered at the origin.
 Assume that $ u\in C^2(\R^m) $ satisfies $ u(0)+\epsilon \leq \min_{\partial B_1(0)} u(x). $ Then there exists a constant $ C_m $ depending only on $ m $ such that

 where $ D^2u $ is the Hessian of $ u $ and

 \end{teor}

 This theorem allows us to reduce the $ C^0 $ estimate to an $ L^p $ estimate by using the following \begin{teor}[Weak Harnack Inequality, Theorem 8.18 in \cite{GT}] Let $ R>0 $ and fix an integer $ m>2 $.
 Assume $ u \in C^2(\R^m) $ is non-negative on $ B_R(0) $ and such that $ \Delta u(x)\leq f(x) $ for some $ f\in C^0(\R^m) $ and all $ x\in B_R(0) $.
 Consider $ 1\leq p <m/(m-2) $, and $ q>m $.
 Then there exists a positive constant $ C=C(m,R,p,q) $ such that